MageKing17/SpaceWar/readme.txt

 "Cadet" in instant action) of the captain, the captain's name, the name of the ship, its current shield strength, and its last recorded speed.
 You can right- click on your own ship to get the same info box, or left-click to bring up the command menu.
-Here you can choose where to move by clicking the "Dest" button, what action to take (by clicking on your current action; defaults to "Do nothing"), and if that action is firing a weapon, where to fire it by clicking the "Targ" button.
+Here you can choose where to move by clicking the "Destination" button, what action to take (by clicking on your current action; defaults to "Do nothing"), and if that action is firing a weapon, where to fire it by clicking the "Target" button.
 If you want to go back to looking at your enemies' current locations and info boxes, you can hit "Cancel" to close the command menu.
 If you click "Okay", the game will make sure your actions are valid (within your movement capabilities, for example) and then the turn will execute.